 New sophisticated shooting techniques (Thetys girostabilized head, underwater torpedoes and mini-helicopter, equipped with camera) immerse you as ever in the heart of the oceans.
 We become fish among the fish ...

-Haven't you ever seen any birds under your flippers?
-Below is a video excerpt of my interview with François Sarano for Ouest-France.
-Professional diver and doctor in oceanography, former Cousteau team, co-founder of the association Longitude 181, he worked as a script guide for Oceans.
-I love the way he tells the Sardine Run story:
+You have never seen birds passing under your flippers?
+Here is a video excerpt of my interview with François Sarano for Ouest-France.
+Professional diver and doctor in oceanography, former member of the Cousteau team, co-founder of the association Longitude 181, he worked as a script guide for Oceans.
+I love the way he tells the story of the Sardine Run :

-And I add below, by editing this article in January 2017, almost seven years after the interview above, this excerpt from People of the oceansThe same spectacular scene of the birds diving under the surface, excerpt broadcast by France 2 via Twitter :
+And I add below, editing this article in January 2017, nearly seven years after the above interview, this excerpt from People of the oceansThe same spectacular scene of the birds diving under the surface, excerpt broadcast by France 2 via Twitter :